Mental Health Matters—Struggling in Silence

 Men’s Mental Health Matters

-It’s the middle of November.
+Photo by jdalton1216 on Pixabay It’s the middle of November.
 Movember, the month-long event that began as a way to raise money and awareness for prostate and testicular cancer, is in full swing.
 They’ve subsequently added a third goal, men’s mental health issues, especially suicide prevention.
 And, it’s had me thinking.
-I’ve written many times about my own mental health,Continue reading “Men’s Mental Health Matters”
+I’ve written many timesContinueContinue reading “Men’s Mental Health Matters”

 “Not Okay” Is a Distant Memory for Parents

-Where we are now is well past the breaking point The Atlantic recently published a piece titled “Parents Are Not Okay” by a father, Dan Sinker.
-It detailed the many ways in which the pandemic has taken its toll on families, and now, as we return to school, the concerns parents continue to have regardingContinue reading ““Not Okay” Is a Distant Memory for Parents”
+Where we are now is well past the breaking point Street art in Washington, DC.
+One woman, two directions (artist unknown to author).
+Children in the middle.
+Photo taken by the author.
+The Atlantic recently published a piece titled “Parents Are Not Okay” by a father, Dan Sinker.
+It detailed the many ways in whichContinueContinue reading ““Not Okay” Is a Distant Memory for Parents”

 Love is Love and Respect and Acceptance